RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 - Multiple past replication IDs and offsets are stored to allow for multiple syncs
 - The Active-Active backlog is also sent to the slave during a full sync

+{{% warning %}}
-- Full sync triggers heavy data transfers between geo-replicated CRDB instances
+Full sync triggers heavy data transfers between geo-replicated CRDB instances.
+{{% /warning %}}

-The synchronization scenarios in CRDB are:
+The scenarios in which CRDB uses partial synchronization:

 - Failover - The master-slave sync is partial
 - Slave restart/crash - The master-slave sync is full